 Regular Price – $645 (one person, single-occupancy room)

-Fee includes all tour meals, transportation, materials, snacks and hotel accommodations once the tour begins.
-Participants are responsible for their own transportation to and from the tour’s beginning and end point.
+Fee included all tour meals, transportation, materials, snacks and hotel accommodations once the tour began.
+Participants were responsible for their own transportation to and from the tour’s beginning and end point.

-Deadline to cancel and receive a full refund is three weeks prior to the first day of the tour due to hotel, meal and transportation bookings.
-Substitutions are allowed up to five business days before the tour.
-Refunds may be subject to a 10% processing fee.
+Deadline to cancel and receive a refund was three weeks prior to the first day of the tour due to hotel, meal and transportation bookings.
+Substitutions were allowed up to five business days before the tour.
+Refunds may have been subject to a 10% processing fee.

-Continuing education credits may be available for an additional fee for attorneys, water plant/wastewater plant operators and other vocations/professions.
+Continuing education credits were available for California attorneys for an additional fee, and may have been available for water plant/wastewater plant operators and other vocations/professions.